agamm/pseo-next/README.md

 Nice to have:

 - ⚙️ [Bundler Analyzer](https://www.npmjs.com/package/@next/bundle-analyzer) (NOT Connected yet)
-- 📓 Write standard compliant commit messages with Commitizen
+- 📓 Write standard compliant commit messages with Commitizen (NOT Connected yet)
-- 🔍 Visual testing with Percy (Optional)
+- 🔍 Visual testing with Percy (Optional) (NOT Connected yet)
 - 🧪 E2E Testing with Playwright

 Built-in feature from Next.js: